4naxYT/Projects/README.md

 ```
 School_Projects/
 ├── 📂 Independent Project Env/ (contains code with its own deps folder)
-├── 📂 Dependencies/
-├── Project Files (the ones you can run)
+├── Project Files (the ones you can run / are standalone)
 └── README.md (this file)
 ```